cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/micro-communications-assignments.md

 *Due: Week 10*

 The goal of the second assignment is for you to develop and communicate a deeper understanding of the relevant materials that you are studying in your research project.

-You will begin by conducting a literature review of the relevant materials and technologies and develop a bibliography of the important literature in the field.
+Step 1: You will begin by conducting a literature review of the relevant materials and technologies and develop a bibliography of the important literature in the field.
+Take a look at the [Materials Research Society’s archive of the MRS Bulletin](https://link.springer.com/journal/43577/volumes-and-issues).
+Written for the broader scientific community, the MRS Bulletin focuses on a specific topic currently of interest in the field of MS&E. Look through to see if you can find a relevant volume.
+Read through the issue to try to gain a better overview of the important research, developments, and challenges that relate to your field of MS&E research.

 Then, you will do one of the following:

 1. Write an academic literature review that describes the current state of research regarding your material(s) of interest.
 Your literature review should reflect, in length and style, the introductory section of a scientific paper.
 2. Write an article or blog post directed to a general audience that describes your material and explains why research into this material is important and exciting.

+Step 1: To begin your literature review,

  Your literature review will also be helpful for completing Assignment 3, below.